flash62au/EngineDriver_Home/docs/configuration/preferences.rst

    :align: right
    :scale: 50%

-Enable this preference if you wish display the Timer Button on the Action Bar of the Throttle Screen, to easily activate the Children's timer.
+Enable this preference if you wish display the Timer Button on the Action Bar of the |T-S|, to easily activate the Children's timer.

 Default time for Button
 """""""""""""""""""""""